 You can’t deny Instagram can be a ball-and-chain.
 Maybe you’re sick of feeling like you have to capture every single moment of your existence, or perhaps you’re tired of seeing the perfectly posed pictures of everyone else’s life.
 If you’re anything like us, maybe you’re just tired of the strain that comes from juggling multiple accounts or waiting for those minute-long videos to load on the bus.

-Deleting your account isn’t for the faint of heart or those already hesitant about making the plunge, since doing so will permanently delete your account – photos, videos, comments, likes, friendships, and anything else associated with your profile.
-Instagram claims it cannot — or will not — reactivate your account should you wind up changing your mind three days later when the hashtag withdrawals finally kick in.
-Likewise, you (nor anyone else) will ever be able to sign up with the same username again.
+Thankfully, deleting your Instagram account only requires a few clicks and confirmations on the Instagram website.
+Deleting it isn’t for the faint of heart, however, since doing so will permanently delete your account and everything associated with it (i.e., your photos, videos, comments, likes, follows, and followers).
+Instagram also claims it cannot — or simply will not — reactivate your account should you wind up changing your mind three days later when the hashtag withdrawals kick in.
+Likewise, you (nor anyone else) will never be able to sign up with the same username ever again.
 Bum deal.

-Step 3: Navigate to the “Delete Your Account” page
+Step 1: Navigate to the “Delete Your Account” page

-Step 4: Permanently delete your account
+Step 3: Delete your account